 This topic comes up monthly and either gets a too brief a reply or turns into a real argument about what should be done and, occasionally, why it should be done.
-I’ve split this into three parts.
+I've split this into three parts.
 Part One is basic engine oil system theory.
 Part Two explores the stock FE oiling system where we find out why Ford created the Sideoiler.
-Part Three is makes some recommendations for modifications to the oiling system.
+Part Three makes some recommendations for modifications to the oiling system.

 Skip to Part Two - The FE's Oiling System or Part Three - Modifications

 The oiling system is crucial to keeping the engine alive.
 Oil does five things.
 It lubricates, cools, cleans, seals and fights corrosion.
-The first two if these are what we’ll look at in this discussion while using the FE in our examples.
+The first two of these are what we'll look at in this discussion while using the FE in our examples.

 The Oil System in the modern internal combustion engine is an open system or what I call a collection of controlled leaks.
 We create pressure at the pump, filter the oil, route the oil through many oil galleries and passages and then let the oil leak out past the machined surfaces at the cam and crankshaft bearing journals and other orifices.
-The oil completes it travel by splashing around the crankcase to the pan or running down some open galleries to the pan.
+The oil completes its travel by splashing around the crankcase to the pan or running down some open galleries to the pan.
 Specifically on our FEs, it leaks out around the cam and crank bearings, along the sides of the lifters to the end of the lifter bores, out a hole in the rocker arm and also past the edges of the rocker arms.
 The oil splashes around to lubricate the end of the push rods and valve stems, and the timing chain and gears (since there is no gallery orifice that directly oils any of these.)
 The oil also cools the all of the above plus the valve springs and picks up additional heat as it travels back to the pan.

 The amount of oil delivered is determined by the tightness (actually the looseness) of the fit of the machined parts.
 These increase (both the amount of oil delivered and the looseness) as the engine wears.
 When we build the engine we determine the amount of oil delivered by the finished size of the crankshaft and cam journals and their corresponding bearings, the clearance in the lifter bores and the clearance between the rocker arms and the rocker arm shaft.
 Most of us accept the clearances that the parts have when we buy them and never think about this.
 The hard core professional engine builders, however, give a lot of thought to these clearances.